fjp/ppp/ch1-computers_people_and_programming/ch1-review.md

 11. What are some uses of software in science?
 List some.

+Finally, research — science itself — relies heavily on computers.
+The telescopes that probe the secrets of distant stars could not be designed, built, or operated without computers, and the masses of data they produce couldn’t be analyzed and understood without computers.
+An individual biology field researcher may not be heavily computerized (unless, of course, a camera, a digital tape recorder, a telephone, etc. are used), but back in the lab, the data has to be stored, analyzed, checked against computer models, and communicated to fellow scientists.
+Modern chemistry and biology — including medical research — use computers to an extent undreamed of a few years ago and still unimagined by most people.
+The human genome was sequenced by computers.
+Or — let’s be precise — the human genome was sequenced by humans using computers.
+In all of these examples, we see computers as something that enables us to do something we would have had a harder time doing without computers.

 12. What are some uses of software in medicine?
 List some.